 Tolls can help manage congestion and provide a more reliable trip by encouraging drivers to consider other travel options or times of travel.
-If a small percentage of highway users choose another mode of travel or time of travel, traffic congestion is reduced for those who can't modify their trip.
+A large change in trip making isn't needed for significant benefits, even a small decrease in the number of people trying to get on the highway will have travel time benefits for those who can't modify their trip.

 Learn about I-205 Improvements: Stafford Road to OR 213.